 In addition to tamper evident packaging and other packaging safeguards that prevent contamination, labeling plays an essential role in product identification and instructions for use.
 To ensure compliance and consumer safety, here are the essential regulations for over-the-counter drug labeling businesses should know and follow.

 In 1999, the FDA published an overhaul of their information pertaining to over-the-counter drug labeling.
-This change affects more than 100,000 OTC drug products and involves an overall simplification of language used in these kinds of custom pharmaceutical labels.
+This change affects more than 100,000 OTC drug products and involves an overall simplification of language used in these kindOver-The-Counter (OTC) Pharmaceutical Labeling

 Previously, FDA research found that consumers encountered difficulty with label readability; this was a particular problem for many older Americans, who purchase nearly 30% of all over-the-counter medications sold throughout the nation.
 Certain words used in older types of OTC labeling -- such as "precautions," "indications," and "contraindications" -- were extremely confusing.
 What's more, it was difficult to find information about approved used, warnings, directions, and inactive ingredients, as they could all be found in different areas on a label and were not made obvious to the consumer.

-Therefore, the new FDA regulations mimic the style of nutritional facts labeling on food and beverages.
+Therefore, the new FDA regulations introduced a drug facts label template that mimics the style of nutritional facts labeling on food and beverages.
 This prioritizes language and formatting that's easy to read and understand, allowing consumers to more accurately follow directions and compare available medications prior to making a purchase.

-The FDA also mandates that specific information be included in a specific order on custom pharmaceutical labels.
-These labels must include:
+The FDA also mandates that specific information be included in a specific order on custom pharmaceutical and OTC labels.
+To meet FDA labeling requirements for OTC drugs, these labels must include:

 What's more, information like expiration dates, lot and batch codes, net quantity, and instructions for emergency situations will also need to be included.
 Each of these informational categories may be relatively detailed, which can present a challenge for manufacturers who need to create custom pharmaceutical labels on relatively small bottles or packages of OTC medications.